hssmalo/steampunkfantasy/rules.md

 - Apply damage to the regular damage table.

 If poison DID not kill a model of the unit, downgrade poison by one step (12 -> 10 -> 8 -> 6 -> 4 -> NONE)
 However if it did, remove that instance of poison from unit.
-If not,

 **Bleeding**: